KimBergstroem/geoMastermind-Game/README.md

 Google Fonts was used for the following fonts:

-* "Lato" is used for headings and bigger content on the site.
+* "<b>Lato</b>" is used for headings and bigger content on the site.
 It is a sans serif typeface family.

 ![LatoBlack900](docs/screenshots/readme-font-lato-black900.png)

-* "Nunito" is used for the body text, paragraphs which are the questions and answer.
+* "<b>Nunito</b>" is used for the body text, paragraphs which are the questions and answer.
 Nunito is a sans-serif typeface designed by Vernon Adams.
 It has a rounded, friendly and modern style, and its letterforms are clean and legible.

 ![PoppinsRegular400](docs/screenshots/readme-font-nunito-light300.png)